 Phase Two - Receiving, Naming and Caring for Reconciliation Ambearristers

 - Groups will be sent their Ambearrister and welcome package from the Caring Society and can keep their Ambearrister!
 If groups would like to purchase their own Ambearrister, they are more than welcome to do this.

 - Groups must work with an Elder and/or Knowledge Keeper to organize a naming ceremony for their Ambearrister and describe why the name was chosen.
 This process needs to honour local protocols and community goals.
 Please hold this conversation with the Elder and/or Knowledge Keeper to honour what they need from the process.
 Please note that every Nation and community has different protocols.

 - Groups must ensure their Ambearrister is wearing something to honour the local First Nations, Métis, or Inuit community and to symbolize its work implementing the Truth and Reconciliation Commission’s Calls to Action.
-For example, Spirit Bear has an orange shirt for Orange Shirt Day, a Moosehide pin, and sacred items gifted to him by his own Nation and children across Canada.
+For example, Spirit Bear has an orange shirt for Orange Shirt Day and items gifted to him by his own Nation and children across Canada.
 He even has a special outfit to wear to court!

 - Groups must teach their Ambearrister about the culture and language of the local territory.
-In return, the Ambearrister will teach the group about reconciliation - this connects to the process of reciprocity.
+In return, the Ambearrister will teach the group about reconciliation.

-- Groups must learn about injustices and inequities pertaining to First Nations children and youth, and participate in an another initiative created by the Caring Society, with the support of their Ambearrister.
-If you are an educator, we will provide a curated list of Caring Society resources for your school classroom.
+- Groups must learn about injustices and inequities pertaining to First Nations children and youth, and participate in another initiative created by the Caring Society, with the support of their Ambearrister.

-- Groups can send monthly updates to the Caring Society on the well-being of the Ambearristers with pictures and/or videos.
+- Groups can send annual updates to the Caring Society on the well-being of the Ambearristers with pictures and/or videos.
 This will also help groups keep track of their learning!